tsarvs/DataNDragons/README.md

 Editors Note: This project is still in its infancy, so if you would like to contribute - or just to see what I'm working on next - check out the projects section of this repo.

-I am currently working on the documentation in the wiki, so reference that for how the schema works and what feature the database supports.
+I am currently working on the documentation in the wiki, so reference that for how the schema works and what features the database supports.